 In the event of an oil spill that results in media attention The Port of Dundee media consultants (Spreng Thomson) will handle the PR for The Port of Dundee.
 This company will represent The Port of Dundee to the media.
-For Tier 3 incidents there will be joint press releases between The Port of Dundee and the MCA PR representatives.
+In the event of a Tier 3 incident there will be joint press releases between The Port of Dundee and the MCA PR representatives.